rejoyc-cs/FedFFTNet_SCMI_FedLearn/README.md

 ## ✅ Notes

 - This code will be used for academic and research purpose only.
 - Do cite the paper if using the method: Accepted on IEEE Transactions on Artificial Intelligence.
-(DOI and BibText will be made available soon)
+DOI: 10.1109/TAI.2025.3629009

 ---